Harry-Yates/Harry-Yates/README.md

 San José 18° ☁️ · Stockholm 7° ☁️

 # 18°
-☁️ **Tonight, mostly cloudy with broken cloud formations, sunrise at 5:42 AM.**
+☁️ **This morning, partly cloudy with scattered cloud cover, sunrise at 5:42 AM.**

 **↑** 27° **↓** 17° · Tomorrow: 🌧️ 26°
 Week: █▇▇▁▄▅▆ (20° to 27°)